dukhyungkim/selenium/README.md

 ### Testing Locally

-Install `xvfb` and Java if they is not already installed, e.g.:
+Install `xvfb` and Java if they are not already installed, e.g.:

 ```
 sudo apt-get install xvfb openjdk-11-jre